-To get there from St. Moritz, I boarded the Glacier Express, another panoramic train.
+To get there from Saint Moritz, I boarded the Glacier Express, another panoramic train.
 The Express connects eastern Switzerland with Zermatt in the west.
-“Express” is a stretch, as the plodding journey takes over seven hours.
+Express is a stretch, as the plodding journey takes over seven hours.

-Zermatt (population: six-thousand) is in a German-speaking canton.
+Zermatt with a population of six thousand is in a German-speaking canton.
 A mile high, it is a mountaineering and ski resort on steroids.
-Until the mid-19th century, it was a farming community.
+Until the 1800s, it was a farming community.
 The tragic first ascent of the Matterhorn in 1865 changed all of that.

 No cars are allowed in town except for taxis and commercial vehicles, which are electric and only slightly larger than golf carts.
-Checked into my hotel, the Matterhorn looming above.
-The amenities were basic.
+Checked into my hotel with the Matterhorn looming above.
+The amenities are basic.
 A rack for hiking boots near the front door.
 Comforter and down pillow only.
 No TV.

 Of course, the unique jagged shape of the Matterhorn, like a shard of glass, draws the eye.
 I sat outside with a cup of coffee in awe of it.
-Then stage two: a gondola ride to Blauherd.
-After a brief look around, I traveled the final stage: a cable car to Rothorn.
+Then stage two—a gondola ride to Blauherd.
+After a brief look around there, I traveled the final stage—a cable car to Rothorn.
 Several hikers and mountain bikers rode the stand-up lift as well.

 On top, I spent a couple of hours staring at the Matterhorn from different angles.
-The altitude, at two-and-three-quarter-miles high, winded me just moving around.
+The altitude, at 2¾ miles high, winded me just moving around.
 Breathtaking, literally.

 The three survivors gave widely different accounts of the accident.
 They were later accused of having cut the rope to ensure their survival, but were acquitted.
 To this day, no one knows what actually happened on the mountain.

 Back in Zermatt, I toured the larch-wood huts in the Hinterdorf area.
-They were built in the 16th and 17th centuries without nails.
+They were built without nails in the 1500s and 1600s.
 Larch is an exceedingly hard and pest-resistant wood that turns black with weathering.
-Just one-hundred-and fifty years ago, these huts were all there was to Zermatt.
+Just one hundred and fifty years ago, these huts were all there was to Zermatt.

-Since the tragedy in 1865, over five-hundred people have died climbing the Matterhorn.
-About four-thousand climbers make the attempt to summit each year.
+Since the tragedy in 1865, over five hundred people have died climbing the Matterhorn.
+About four thousand climbers make the attempt to summit each year.
 Forty percent (mostly those with personal guides) succeed.
-Ten to twenty die.
+Ten to twenty climbers die annually.
 Swiss officials are working to reduce the number of attempts.